 Pose that question to any humanities scholar, particularly an historian in today’s uncertain academic job market, and you’re likely to hear a confusing mix of answers that reveal the competing interests we face.
 Historians are an anxious breed.
 As we write our conference papers, journal articles, and book manuscripts, we worry about money, ownership, status, and tenure.
 Yet while obsessing over these individualistic factors, we often lose track of the broader scholarly values that motivate us to share our knowledge and engage with the ideas of others.

-Permalink for this paragraph 0 Publishing for financial gain: For most historians, we can quickly dispense with the money argument.
+¶ 15 Leave a comment on paragraph 15 0 Publishing for financial gain: For most historians, we can quickly dispense with the money argument.
 If your primary goal was to get rich, then publishing scholarly monographs in the humanities is not the fastest way to get there.
 Our general understanding is that a typical academic press considers a book to be successful if it sells at least 1,000 print copies.
 Assuming a royalty of 5 percent based on books retailed at $30 each, this arrangement yields the author a modest sum of $1,500.
 But most historians probably have spent an equal or greater sum on out-of-pocket expenses in researching and producing a book such as this.
 In addition to what for many of us is uncompensated time, many historians commonly pay their own research travel, photocopying, copyright permissions, and indexing costs.
 Indeed, the financial payoff for a bestselling trade-press book, or popular textbook, is far greater.
 But those experiences are not the norm and most historians’ primary motivator is something other than money.

-Permalink for this paragraph 1 Publishing for professional status: Another argument is that academics publish to avoid perishing.
+¶ 17 Leave a comment on paragraph 17 1 Publishing for professional status: Another argument is that academics publish to avoid perishing.
 Writing an important book matters greatly to the gatekeepers of academic success: the committees and deans that hire faculty and evaluate them for tenure.
 While an individual history book may yield only modest author’s royalties, it may indirectly determine whether a candidate receives a job offer with a stable long-term salary, or promotion to a higher-paying rank.
 But for most historians, what matters most is our reputation within the profession, which tends to be based largely on our publications, the aspect of our work that, when compared with teaching, is more widely visible to our peers.
 The problem arises when scholars insert their perception of a publisher’s status as a proxy for the quality of a particular book, without evaluating it directly.
 Many historians carry with us a vague pecking order of scholarly publishers, and the assumption that those near the top exercise more selective editorial filtering than those below.
 With so many books produced and so little time to read, we tend to substitute our vague notions of the publisher’s prestige in place of informed judgment about the quality of the text.
 Moreover, publishers have warned universities against basing faculty tenure decisions solely on their decision to accept or reject a manuscript.
 When academic publishers rely on book sales revenue to pay their editorial and production costs, their definition of a “good” book is inevitably tied up with a “marketable” one.
 Quality, status, and marketability are neither identical nor interchangeable.

 Why not publish on the open web?